Milo (TV series): Broadcast

 The show is broadcast in over 170 countries internationally.
 It premiered in the United Kingdom on Channel 5's Milkshake! block on 10 May 2021.

+From 2021 to 2022, the show began airing in Russia on JimJam, and later on Carousel.

 In July 2023, the show began airing in France on 6play and in Mexico on TV Azteca.
 In August of the same year, it debuted in Canada on Télé-Québec.

 In 2024, PBS Kids acquired the rights to the series in the United States.
 Although it was originally scheduled to air on the PBS Kids 24/7 Channel, it was exclusive to the PBS Kids on-demand streaming service as of May 13 of that same year, in addition to Amazon Prime Video through the PBS Kids add-on subscription.
 On-air broadcasts began on the PBS Kids 24/7 channel on October 1 in that year.

-In 2021-22, the show began airing in Russia on JimJam, and later on Carousel.

 Reception

-Milo is one of the UK’s top-rated programs for children between the ages of four and six, reaching one million kids between the ages of four and fifteen in the UK within its first year of broadcast.
-It won the Best Children’s Series at the 2022 British Animation Awards.
+Milo is one of the UK's top-rated programs for children between the ages of four and six, reaching one million kids between the ages of four and fifteen in the UK within its first year of broadcast.
+It won the Best Children's Series at the 2022 British Animation Awards.
 It also won bronze at the 2022 New York Festivals TV & Film Awards, and was nominated for Best Preschool Program at the 2022 Broadcast Awards.